SafeCare BC Logo

 Home and community care – Anika, a new home care worker, has joined an established team.
 During their first team meeting, she shares an idea for streamlining documentation to save time.
 Liam, always open to improvements, agrees, but Parveen dismisses the idea, saying, “That’s not how we do things here, Anika.”
 Anika feels a wave of discouragement wash over her.
 The room, once filled with the potential for collaboration, now feels unwelcoming.
 She retreats into silence, wondering if her ideas will ever be valued.

-Guiding Questions – Long-term care scenario
+Guiding questions – Long-term care scenario

 • How did Kim’s behaviour in the scenario impact Sarah, the resident and their family, and the overall team environment?